Marla Hamburg Kennedy: Career

-In 1993 she segued to the field of classic photography becoming an expert in the field as she directed the renown photography gallery on the West Coast - G. Ray Hawkins Gallery- where she organized dozens of contemporary art and photographic exhibitions around the world.
-She partnered with H20 Company based in Osaka and Tokyo organizing large scale photographic exhibitions that toured throughout the Mitsubishi Stores in Japan for four years and publishing accompanying catalogs and books for the exhibitions/ (Kissing, Marilyn Monroe- one of the largest photography exhibitions ever on the subject.
+In 1993 entered the field of classic photography as she directed the G. Ray Hawkins Gallery- where she organized dozens of contemporary art and photographic exhibitions around the world.
+She partnered with H20 Company based in Osaka and Tokyo organizing large scale photographic exhibitions that toured throughout Mitsubishi Stores in Japan for four years, and published accompanying catalogs and books for the exhibitions.

-Interested to bridge her love of 20th century fashion photography to the more contemporary art world, Ms Kennedy helped organize the International Festivals of Fashion in Tokyo (1997), writing the accompanying catalog.
+To bridge her love of 20th century fashion photography to the contemporary art world, she helped organize the International Festivals of Fashion in Tokyo (1997), writing the accompanying catalog.

-Kennedy was a pioneer in developing e commerce for fine art, as the Senior Director of one of the first e commerce platforms in the world Onview.com; Kennedy was one of the first to develop proprietary relationships with sites as One Kings Lane, Gilt, and Real Real, Fab in selling photography online.
+Kennedy was a pioneer in developing e commerce for fine art, as the Senior Director of one of the first e commerce platforms in the world, Onview.com.
+She was one of the first to develop proprietary relationships with sites such as One Kings Lane, Gilt, and Real Real, Fab in selling photography online.

 In 1999 Kennedy teamed with Marianne Boesky to open Kennedy Boesky Gallery to be one of the first contemporary art galleries to showcase side by side classic photography with contemporary art.
 Among some exhibitions include a Survey of 20th Century German Photography, Photographs by Yoshitomo Nara, 1970s Color Photography from the 1970s and the first gallery to exhibit the work of controversial of the German film director, actress, Leni Riefenstahl.

 In 1996 Ms Kennedy founded Picture This Publications, to publish, edit, curate and partner on over 25 photography books (several with accompanying traveling exhibitions) including: The Kiss: Photographic Images (Greystone 1993); The Nude/Nobuyoshi Araki (H20 Company, 1993); Wedding Days (H20 1994); Little Angels (DAP, 1996); Little Devils (DAP 1996); I Do (DAP 1997); Car Culture (Gibbs Smith, 1997); International Festival of Fashion Photography I (H20 Japan, 1999); Fashion Photography II (H20, 2001); Twin Towers: An Elegy (Picture This Pub, 2002), Variety: Photographs by Nan Goldin (Rizzoli 2006); Havana Libre: Photographs by Michael Dweck (Damiani 2012), Nan Goldin Variety (Rizzoli).